rust-lang/book/src/ch15-00-smart-pointers.md

 call interior mutability a "pattern" is that it's not really a language feature, it's a design pattern for libraries.
 More specifically, it's a pattern that uses `unsafe` code inside to bend Rust's usual rules.
-We haven't yet covered unsafe code in-depth, we will in Chapter 20.
+We haven't yet covered unsafe code, we will in Chapter 20.
 Luckily for us, you don't have to understand how it works inside to use it.
 All you need to know is that the various family of `Cell` types, as well as some others like `Mutex<T>` (that we'll cover in the next chapter, on concurrency) follow this pattern.